raeytype/brana/README.md

 * Books by, and in honor of, Amha Asfaw are available from Amazon:
   [https://www.amazon.com/s?k=Amha+Asfaw](https://www.amazon.com/s?k=Amha+Asfaw)

+## Contributing

+Volunteers are welcome to contribute extensions to Brana.
+For example, kerning, optical enhancements for mobile devices, OpenType features, and glyph additions are all needed and welcomed.

 ## License
 The Brana font and its sources are distributed under the